Which Credit Cards Have Annual Credits?

 CIBC

-In a similar vein to the Amex Platinum Card, the CIBC Aventura Visa Infinite Privilege also has a $200 annual travel credit, bringing the card’s annual fee down from $499 to a net cost of $299.
+In a similar vein to the Amex Platinum Card, the CIBC Aventura® Visa Infinite Privilege* Card also has a $200 annual travel credit, bringing the card’s annual fee down from $499 to a net cost of $299.
 However, it’s not quite as flexible as the Amex Platinum or Gold credits.

-You have to book by calling the CIBC Rewards Centre, where you can book flights, hotels, car rentals, vacation packages, and cruises.
-Because CIBC’s travel agency is making the booking on your behalf, they have to use agency rates and agency booking portals.
+You can only use this credit by booking through the CIBC Rewards Centre.
+While you can book flights, hotels, car rentals, vacation packages, and cruises, everything is done using CIBC’s agency rates and booking portals.

 That means it’s not always easy to attach your loyalty number to a flight or hotel booking.
-Unless you can find an agent who’s willing to book a different way, you won’t be able to enjoy your elite benefits, and you can’t use any lower members-only rates that you may find.
+Unless you can find an agent who’s willing to book a different way, you won’t be able to enjoy your hard earned elite benefits, and you can’t enjoy lower members-only rates that you may find.

 Bank of Montreal

-Likewise, BMO has annual credits on their BMO eclipse Visa Infinite and BMO eclipse Visa Infinite Privilege products.
-Instead of a travel credit, they’re calling these a “lifestyle credit”.
-By all accounts, it’s easy to cash out against just about any purchase.
+BMO takes a slightly different approach with its BMO eclipse Visa Infinite* and BMO eclipse Visa Infinite Privilege* cards.
+Instead of a travel credit, they offer a “lifestyle credit”, which can be redeemed against literally any purchase.

 TD